Office hours

 Exeter EX1 2LU

-Dr Giachino (or simply Andrea) is an Education & Scholarship Lecturer and an Education Incubator Fellow in the Department of Clinical and Biomedical Sciences, part of the Faculty of Health and Life Sciences.
-He joined the faculty in 2023, having previously worked in the University of Salford and the University of Newcastle.
-He is also a Member of the Royal Society of Biology, and an Associate Fellow of the Higher Education Academy.
+I am an Education & Scholarship Lecturer in the Department of Clinical and Biomedical Sciences, part of the Faculty of Health and Life Sciences.
+I joined the faculty in 2023, having previously worked in the University of Salford and the University of Newcastle.
+I am a Member of the Royal Society of Biology, and an Associate Fellow of the Higher Education Academy.

 Qualifications: